Skip to content

 */

-In this code snippet, we use the HashMap data structure to create a map where keys are objects created using Data.struct.
-These objects have the same values, which would typically result in multiple entries in a traditional JavaScript map.
+In this code snippet, HashMap is used to create a map where the keys are objects constructed with Data.struct.
+These objects contain identical values, which would usually create separate entries in a regular JavaScript Map because the default comparison is reference-based.